 • Food & Drink: Learn how rice wine is made and sample authentic sake at a local brewery in Kobe (then wash it down with some decadent Kobe beef).

 Fly into Osaka to begin your Japanese adventure!
 The city is a cultural mecca and the perfect way to start your holiday.
 Rest up for a big day of traveling tomorrow.
-Relax in luxury at the British colonial-style elegant Ritz-Carlton Osaka in the heart of downtown.

 Familiarize yourself with local culture as you tour Osaka’s National Museum of Art.
 Home to the famous tapestry, “The Lady and the Unicorn,” this museum also houses several rare jewels.
 Gain an entirely new perspective as you tour the Museum of Oriental Ceramics and view the intricately-designed porcelain for which the region is so famous.
 Dive into marine life (while staying dry, of course) as you explore the Osaka Aquarium.
 The aquarium is one of the largest public aquariums in the world.

 During springtime, marvel at the unmatched beauty of the blooming cherry blossom trees.
 Their fragrant smell has inspired hundreds of perfumes the world over.
 Stark white walls contrasting with vibrant red roofs make the Osaka Castle a stunning sight with traditional importance.
 Tour the 13 structures at the castle that played a main role in Japan’s unification.
 Watch a traditional Japanese puppet show at one of the only theaters that still hosts this cultural entertainment - the National Bunraku Theater.